bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product metafields

 Query product metafields by specifying the product metafield's namespace.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).
+>>>> turn the parenthetical into its own sentence
+>>>> are these real permissions? how do metafield storefront permissions work? can you do this with API? where do i set these permissions? is there another place in the docs that answers these questions?
+>>> passive voice -- maybe "The API only returns..."

 <Callout type="info">
   #### Product vs variant metafields
   The query retrieves only **product** metafields.
 See [Get variant metafields](/api-docs/storefront/graphql/variants#get-variant-metafields) to retrieve **variant** metafields.
 </Callout>
+>>>> per style guide, type out "versus"

 The following query retrieves the first two product metafields for the specified product: